 The total estimated value of each Native Launchpad award is $40,000 over the three-year cycle of the cohort including a $17,000 cash award, membership in the Western Arts Alliance and Association of Performing Arts Professionals, travel support, professional development and mentoring.
-Recipients of this award will be asked to commit to engage in all elements of the Native Launchpad award for the duration of the three years.
-Participants will be eligible to seek additional funding through WAA’s Advancing Indigenous Performance Program’s travel and touring funds during the three years of the award.
+Recipients of this award are asked to commit to engage in all elements of the Native Launchpad award for the duration of the three years.
+Participants will be eligible to seek additional funding through WAA’s Advancing Indigenous Performance’s travel and touring funds during the three years of the award.

 Applications will require:

 - At least one video work sample (preferably of live, staged work)

 - A statement of Native Identity

 - A statement of touring goals and objectives

 - A letter of recommendation from an individual or organization that has presented or produced your work in the last three years

 - A standard application form